-Superior XDR solutions automated playbooks, allowing predefined actions to be taken at machine speed.
-Drawing on multiple sources of intelligence - telemetry from diverse sources - the XDR assesses whether the event at hand is a threat, and if so, how critical it is.
-It can then take action right away, before passing to analysts for review.
+Superior XDR solutions include automated playbooks, which allow predefined actions to be taken at machine speed.
+By drawing on multiple sources of intelligence - telemetry from diverse sources - the XDR assesses whether the event at hand is a threat, and if so, how critical it is.
+It can then act right away, before passing to analysts for review.